 To keep it simple - anyone can call themselves a nutritionist whether they have any qualifications or not.
 Anyone who calls themselves a nutritionist may have an entire degree in nutrition or just a weekend crash course, so ask them for their qualifications first before working together!

-A dietitian on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (similar to an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
+A registered dietitian (RD) on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (similar to an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
 Dietitians are also required to complete continuing education credits every year and since they are regulated must adhere to a strict code of ethics in order to maintain their RD title.

 The simple answer is that I went vegetarian in May of 2015 because of my concerns about how animals are treated for our food.
 I then transitioned to a vegan diet in January of 2016.

 Going vegan is what inspired me to start learning more about nutrition to ensure I was getting everything I needed to be healthy and still live my life!
 I learned that plant based diets are also incredibly good for health; most medical organizations recommend a plant-based diet for things like heart disease and stroke, diabetes and Alzheimer's and dementia - and the longest living populations in the world (the blue zones) eat 90% plant based too!

 I also learned that eating plant based is one of the best things you can do for the environment.
 Choosing plant foods more often can help decrease the amount of greenhouse gas pollution from animal agriculture and often they come in less packaging too.
 So the long answer here is that I truly am vegan now because of all three things - animals, health and the environment.